 Names: The genus, Thalictrum, was originated from the Greek word 'thaliktron' by the Greek pharmacologist Dioscorides, who used it to describe plants with divided leaves.
 The species name, dasycarpum, is from two Greek words, dasy, meaning 'hairy or thick' and carpus, meaning 'fruited' - here referring to the carpel, the seed organ of this species.
-The author name for the plant classification covers two individuals who both made contributions to the classification -"Fisch' is for Friedrich Ernst Ludwig Fischer (1782-1854), Russian botanist and director of the St. Petersburg Botanical Garden and 'Ave-Lall.' is for Julius Leopold Eduard Ave-Lallemant (1803-1867), a German botanist who also worked in St. Petersburg.
+The author names for the plant classification covers two individuals who both made contributions to the classification in 1842 -"Fisch' is for Friedrich Ernst Ludwig Fischer (1782-1854), Russian botanist and director of the St. Petersburg Botanical Garden and 'Ave-Lall.' is for Julius Leopold Eduard Ave-Lallemant (1803-1867), a German botanist who also worked in St. Petersburg.

 Comparisons: The two other species that will resemble Tall Meadow Rue are the Early Meadow Rue, Thalictrum dioicum, which grows shorter and in less sunny locations and the leaves have more numerous rounded teeth, not just 3 lobes; and Veiny Meadow-rue, T. venulosum, which grows in the same habitat as Early Meadow-rue, and has similar leaves.
 Both have achenes that are different from each other and from T. dasycarpum.
 Veiny has rhizomatous roots and Early has fibrous roots.
 Veiny Meadow-rue is known to hybridize with Tall Meadow Rue.